 Starting from 15th May Upfest’s stellar lineup of artists will be painting 75 walls in 75 days, bringing vibrant new imagery and colossal murals to the streets of BS3.
-This will then culminate with Upfest, a festival featuring hundreds of artists painting live over the August bank holiday weekend (28-29 August) at Greville Smyth Park.
+The August Bank Holiday festival has now been rescheduled to May/June 2022.

 Bath Carnival (10 July)

 Celebrate carnival culture with this vibrant street procession of fabulous costumes, dynamic dance moves and live music at The Bath Recreation Ground (note the change of venue!) on Saturday 10 July.
 There’ll be live bands and DJs, food and drink stalls, drumming and dance workshops, a super pirates kids’ zone and lots more!
 The theme this year is ‘Mother Earth’.

 Bristol Shakespeare Festival (July)